 CBTS is a religious, non-profit Seminary representing Jesus Christ to Owensboro and the world.
 The policies of CBTS have been and continue to be in submission to the Word of God.
 CBTS expects its students to conduct themselves in a manner that will not raise questions regarding their Christian testimonies.
 A Christian lifestyle should reflect the Biblical perspective of integrity and appropriate personal and family relationships, business conduct and moral behavior (1 Corinthians 10:31, Colossians 3:17).
-Students should be aware that this includes how they utilize such technology as the internet, texting, social networking and blogging.
+Students should be aware that this includes how they utilize such technology as the internet, texting, social networking, and blogging.
 Covenant Baptist Theological Seminary embraces, affirms and teaches the gift of sexuality, divinely designed as an act of intimacy to be embraced only within the bounds of a heterosexual, monogamous, covenantal, conjugal marital relationship.
 Sexual activity outside of those bounds or advocacy of same is not consistent with the Christian lifestyle CBTS expects of students.
-CBTS students are expected to demonstrate a teachable spirit, an ability to share love for others, a willingness to live contentedly under authority and a commitment to follow Matthew 18 principle when an issue arises with fellow students.
-CBTS expects all students to maintain a lifestyle based on Biblical standards of moral conduct in which Christ has preeminence (Colossians 1:18).
+(For fuller explication, please see the Statement on Sexuality and Sexual Ethics in the section below.)
+CBTS students are expected to demonstrate a teachable spirit, an ability to share love for others, a willingness to live contentedly under authority and a commitment to follow the Matthew 18 principle when an issue arises with fellow students.
+CBTS expects all students to maintain a lifestyle based on Biblical standards of moral conduct in which Christ has pre-eminence (Colossians 1:18).